Philadelphia Eagles' Michael Bennett confronts cameraman after loss

 CLICK HERE TO GET THE FOX NEWS APP

-The 33-year-old defensive lineman, who signed a one-year deal with the Eagles in the offseason, had nine sacks and 34 tackles this season.
+The 33-year-old defensive lineman, who was traded to the Eagles from the Seattle Seahawks in the offseason, had nine sacks and 34 tackles this season.